 Today, the organization has changed its name to Phamaly Theatre Company (PTC), but its dedication to exclusively featuring actors with disabilities continues.
-For every performance you will see actors with all nature of disabilities: physical, cognitive, intellectual and emotional.
-PTC is giving those actors a supportive space to empower them within their disability identity while educating the community about access and inclusion and entertaining their audiences with high-quality, award winning theatre which elevates their understanding of the human condition.
+At every performance, you will see actors with all nature of disabilities: physical, cognitive, intellectual, and emotional.
+PTC gives actors a supportive space to explore and develop their craft, empowers artists within their disability identity, educates the community about access and inclusion, and entertains audiences with high-quality, award winning theatre.

 Phamaly is passionate about creating and supporting all members of its community – on stage and off.

 Phamaly celebrates the unconventional and uplifts human uniqueness.

 Phamaly believes in disability as a creative asset and artistic aesthetic that can transform conventional stories and unlock creative potential.

 Phamaly is fiercely committed to deconstructing barriers so theatre artists with disabilities can work freely and productively and do their best work.